Harrisburg International Airport: Facilities and aircraft

 Runway 13 has a CAT III approach allowing operations down to 600 ft RVR (Runway Visual Range).
 The airport has a Surface Movement Guidance Control System (SMGCS) that allows aircraft and vehicle ground movements during reduced visibility (below 1200 ft RVR down to 600 ft RVR).

 The airfield also boasts a 140-foot control tower and associated approach control staffed and operated by FAA air traffic controllers.

 In the year ending December 31, 2021, the airport had 48,788 aircraft operations, an average of 134 per day: 26% air taxi, 29% general aviation, 27% scheduled commercial and 18% military.
 29 aircraft were then based at this airport: 6 single-engine, 4 multi-engine, 11 jet, and 8 military.

-The terminal has 12 gates and is a pier finger lay out near the middle of the airfield, almost parallel to the runway.
+The terminal has 12 gates and is a pier finger layout near the middle of the airfield, almost parallel to the runway.
 Delta Air Lines uses A1 and A3.
 United Airlines uses B1 and B3.
-Frontier Airlines uses B5.
 Allegiant Air uses B6.
 American Airlines uses B2, and C1–C3.
-Gate A2 and B4 are currently unused.
+Frontier Airlines uses Gate B4.
+Gate A2, and B5 are currently unused.